rwdevlead/terraform-codespaces/labs/lab_15_build_your_own_modules/AWS/aws.md

 ### 4. Create the Variables File

-Add the following content to `variables.tf`:
+Add the following content to `variables.tf` if ti doesn't yet exist:

 ```hcl
 variable "region" {